colinrford/polynomial_nttp/README.md

 the rest.
 More build information is found below.

 ## Overview
-`polynomial_nttp` implements a model of a polynomial algebra in `c++` which, as the name suggests, achieves this via  Non-Type Template Parameters (NTTPs) (it's a wrapped `std::array`; thusly I could only figure out the Division Algorithm / Euclidean Algorithm using NTTPs – more on this in a moment).
+`polynomial_nttp` implements a model of a polynomial algebra in one indeterminate in `c++` which, as the name suggests, achieves this via Non-Type Template Parameters (NTTPs) (it's a wrapped `std::array`; thusly I could only figure out the Division Algorithm / Euclidean Algorithm using NTTPs – more on this in a moment).
 Thanks to NTTPs, combined with recent enhancements for lambdas in `c++20`, a model of a polynomial ring $k[X]$ over a field $k$ (hopefully, of any characteristic, but at least a reasonable subset of computable rationals) works in `constexpr` and `consteval` contexts.
 Such a ring $k[X]$ is a Euclidean Domain, in which case we have a Euclidean Algorithm, and indeed, in addition to addition, overloading `operator+`, subtraction `operator-`, and multiplication `operator*`, all of this can be done, if one *truly* insists, at compile time.

 | operation      | implemented                                                                                                    | unit-tested                                                                                                                                                                                                                                                                                                                           |
 |----------------|----------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|